 The iTClamp® by Innovative Trauma Care® represents the latest advance in battlefield hemorrhage control − the leading cause of preventable combat death.
 For self-aid or buddy-aid, it is an intuitive, easy to apply, combat-ready wound closure device that controls severe bleeding within seconds of application during “care under fire”.

 Virtually painless, the iTClamp® seals the wound, creating localized, hands-free pressure that quickly forms a stable clot and prevents further blood loss.
 Localized pressure remains the simplest, time-tested way to control severe hemorrhage.
 Application of the iTClamp® is intuitive and with minimal training every warfighter can instantly treat life−threatening hemorrhage not amenable to a tourniquet.

 No comparable product exists for “care under fire” or any situations where a tourniquet is not applicable.
 The iTClamp® is easy-to-use and can be applied in seconds with a one-handed squeeze application.

 What makes the iTClamp different?:

-The iTclamp is being revisited for inclusion in the CoTCCC guidelines as an effective tool for maintaining direct pressure in the setting of neck or axillary junctional hemorrhage, in conjunction with wound packing as an adjunct for skin closure and the creating of a direct pressure tamponade effect.
+The iTclamp is recommended in the CoTCCC guidelines as an effective tool for maintaining direct pressure in the setting of neck or axillary junctional hemorrhage, in conjunction with wound packing as an adjunct for skin closure and the creating of a direct pressure tamponade effect.